jai00271/CNN/4. Architectural Basics/Architectural Basics.md

 7. What is Learning Rate?
 LR determines how fast we want to move towards global/ local minima.
 Less value leads to small steps towards minima causing excessive delay in the process while high value means big steps and you might overshoot and never reach minima.

-Kernels and how do we decide the number of kernels?
+8. What are Kernels and how do we decide the number of kernels?
 We have multiple options when it comes to kernels like 1x1, 3x3, 11x11.
 But we prefer 3x3 kernel as it has become standard across the industry(read my first [blog](https://dev.to/jai00271/background-basics-21bl) for better understanding).

-8. What is Batch Normalization?
+9. What is Batch Normalization?
 Batch Normalization fixes covariate shift in Neural network by normalizing the output of the layers.

 ![alt text](https://cdn-images-1.medium.com/max/2000/1*rXY5zJrDdHv6EdKhJvKqcA.png)